Project-Lucifer/Bot-V1.0.4/README.md

 # I will add in the future

 - I will make the bot faster to respond to commands.
-- I will make it controllable by discord (maybe)
+- I will make it controllable with discord (maybe)